Back

 Synchronization Royalties

 Synchronization royalties are earned when music is used in sync with visual media, like in films, TV shows, advertisements, and video games.
 This type of royalty is typically negotiated on a case-by-case basis and can vary significantly depending on the usage’s nature and scope.
-Synchronization rights explained in this context means that the rights holder grants permission for their music to be used in visual media, often resulting in substantial earnings, especially for music featured in popular films or TV shows.
+Synchronization rights, explained in this context, mean that the rights holder grants permission for their music to be used in visual media, often resulting in substantial earnings, especially for music featured in popular films or TV shows.

 Print Royalties